NatTuck/khoury-ntuck/courses/2019/09/cs3650/asm_recipe.md

  * Values either go in registers or on the stack.
  * It's worth actually figuring this out and writing it down.

+The normal strategy:

+ * Try to allocate values to the registers they already need to be in (arguments in argument registers, result in result register).
+ * If that won't work, move values to safe registers.
+ * For variables where you need to take their address, put them on the stack in space allocated by the enter instruction.

-We're going to write our programs so they actually work the way that C pretends to work: all local variables live on the stack.
+Another way to write functions is the way C pretends to work: all local variables live on the stack.
+In that plan:

  * Using the ENTER instruction, we allocate a slot for each local variable and function argument.
  * The first stack slot is -8(%rbp), the next -16(%rbp), etc.
  * Function arguments come in in registers - note which ones.
- * Local variables may also want to inhabit registers - consider using

 We also should decide which temporary values we produce and where those will be stored.
 These can be allocated to temporary registers: %r11, %r10, %r9, %r8.